How to Use Extra Virgin Olive Oil to Reduce the Risk of Breast Cancer

 A scientific study conducted at the Catalan Institute of Oncology in Spain has provided even more information about the effects of olive oil and cancer growth.

-This study was focused on isolation of a specific compound found in olive oil that singles out the so-called HER2 score compound in cancer tumors.
-The scientists have determined that certain compounds found in olive oil, like the aforementioned compound, are practically eliminated with the process of heating.
+This study was focused on the isolation of a specific compound found in olive oil that singles out the so-called HER2 score compound in cancer tumors.
+Scientists have determined that certain compounds found in olive oil, like the aforementioned compound, are practically eliminated with the process of heating.
 This means that olive oil should be taken raw.

 In addition, this study has shown that olive oil tries to destroy cancer cells and they also confirmed that Extra Virgin Olive Oil (also known as EVOO) consumption decreases the malignancy of cancer tumors.